Braves acquire Brandon Phillips from Reds in trade

-ATLANTA (AP) -- The Atlanta Braves acquired three-time All-Star Brandon Phillips on Sunday from the Cincinnati Reds in exchange for two pitchers.

-The Braves traded away left-hander Andrew McKirahan and minor league right-hander Carlos Portuondo.
+ATLANTA (AP) -- The Braves acquired three-time All-Star Brandon Phillips on Sunday from the Cincinnati Reds for left-hander Andrew McKirahan and minor league right-hander Carlos Portuondo.

 Braves general manager John Coppolella called Phillips a ''Gold Glove-caliber defender who will also deepen our offensive lineup.''